Your gardening calendar: Top tasks for February!

 They can all be sown indoors from mid-February onwards, on a sunny windowsill or in a greenhouse.

-In the right containers, they can all be grown inside until you're ready to harvest them.
-We've put together detailed growing guides for each variety here:
+And in the right containers, tomatoes, radish and rocket can actually be grown completely indoors, until you're ready to harvest them.

 Start sowing your windowsill herbs

 For folk without gardens or greenhouses, herbs are a great grow-your-own starting point.
-Lots of herb varieties are simple to grow indoors from February onwards, and thrive in relatively small pots.
+Lots of herb varieties, including basil and peppermint, are simple to grow indoors from February onwards and thrive in relatively small pots.

 Get your vegetable beds in tip-top shape